andydixon/DaFT/README.md

 ## Usage

-Access Federaliser via your browser or an HTTP client using:
+Access DaFT via your browser or an HTTP client using:

 ```
 http://<YOUR_HOST>/<identifier>